-Science has recently published a breakthrough paper by Dr. Chloe Villani and colleagues from the Broad Institute of MIT and Harvard.
+Science published a breakthrough paper by Dr. Chloe Villani and colleagues from the Broad Institute of MIT and Harvard.
 This work furthers our understanding of immune changes associated with human traits and diseases, and has resulted in the identification of entirely novel immune cell sub-populations.

 In the Science publication, a novel combination of single cell ‘omics’ strategies, in-depth follow-up profiling, proteomics analyses, phenotypic characterization and functional studies on isolated cell subsets was able to overcome the inadequacies of previous methods of defining leukocyte populations.
 This analysis revealed the detailed biological landscape of human blood myeloid populations, enabling the discovery, re-classification and characterization of several novel cell subsets of dendritic cells, monocytes, and progenitors in health and disease.